Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states it clicks at specific page coordinates and distinguishes itself from sibling tools by specifying that it is for elements not in the accessibility tree (custom widgets, canvas, etc.).
+The description clearly states the tool's function: 'Click at specific page coordinates' with a specific verb and resource.
+It also distinguishes itself from the sibling element-based click tool by noting it's for when elements are not in the accessibility tree (custom widgets, canvas, non-semantic interactive divs).

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.